ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 <a id="engines"></a>
 ## Supported engines and configuration

-Ktor HttpClient allow to configure the parameters of the engine by calling `Engine.config { }`.
+Ktor HttpClient lets you to configure the parameters of the engine by calling `Engine.config { }`.

 ### Common